Knowledge Hub

 Acceptance and decisions

 Airlines, event organisers, universities, employers, and insurers may apply their own criteria for acceptance.
-A certificate provides clinical confirmation where appropriate, but does not guarantee acceptance, refunds, compensation, or payouts.
+A certificate provides the doctor’s clinical confirmation where appropriate, but does not guarantee acceptance, refunds, compensation, or payouts.

 For general travel health guidance, see: NHS Fit for Travel – Air travel.